ribtoks/code-jamming/_posts/2018-03-01-migrate-wordpress-to-jekyll.md

   - bash
 ---

 Living in the modern age of 0-day vulnerabilities is complicated when you have a Wordpress blog.
 Since I didn't have anything fancy in there I decided to migrate it to static pages.
 Sounds easy?
 I'm sure it does.
-But there're many hidden tricks along.
-You can find a full manual below.
+See what it takes to migrate an average blog with images and crosslinks.
+I've organized my process in a sort of a step by step manual.

 <!--more-->